AnalyticsAutomated/analytics_automated/README.md

     source virtualenvwrapper.sh
     ```
 Then run

 `> source virtualenvwrapper.sh`
 7. `> mkvirtualenv analytics_automated`
 8. `> workon analytics_automated` (FYI discontect with deactivate)
 9. Install these libraries to this env
  * `> pip install setuptools`
  * `> pip install distribute`
-10. Once configured add a postgres user for analytics automated
+10. Once configured log in to postgres (psql) and add a postgres user for analytics automated
  * `CREATE ROLE a_a_user WITH LOGIN PASSWORD 'thisisthedevelopmentpasswordguys';`
  * `CREATE DATABASE analytics_automated_db;`
  * `GRANT ALL PRIVILEGES ON DATABASE analytics_automated_db TO a_a_user;`